The Graph Minor Structure Theorem through Bidimensionality

 The following observation follows easily by the fact that every $r$-wall is a subdivision of a subgraph of a $(2k\times 2k)$-grid.

-\begin{observation} There is a universal constant $c$ such that for every graph $G$ and every set $X\subseteq V(G),$ if $\bdim(G,X)\geq c{k},$ then $G$ contains a rooted $k$-wall $(W,X)$ as a subgraph. \end{observation}
+\begin{observation} There is a universal constant $c_{\ref{uncoordinated}}$ such that for every graph $G$ and every set $X\subseteq V(G),$ if $\bdim(G,X)\geq c_{\ref{uncoordinated}}{k},$ then $G$ contains a rooted $k$-wall $(W,X)$ as a subgraph. \end{observation}

 \cref{uncoordinated} permits us to use rooted $r$-walls as certificates of big bidimensionality.
-Observe also that every rooted $r$-wall $(\widehat{W},X)$ contains an $(r\times r)$-grid as above $X$-minor, therefore the presence (resp. absence) of big rooted walls can be seen as an alternative, and sometimes more convenient, way to see the big (resp. small) bidimensionality of a set.
+Observe also that every rooted $r$-wall $({W},X)$ contains an $(r\times r)$-grid as an $X$-minor.
+Moreover, it is easy to verify that if a graph $G$ contains an $(4r\times 4r)$-grid as an $X$-minor for some $X\subseteq V(G)$, then $G$ contains a subgraph $W$ and a set $X'\subseteq X$ such that $(W,X')$ is an $r$-wall of $(G,X)$.
+Therefore, the presence (resp. absence) of big rooted walls can be seen as an alternative, and sometimes more convenient, way to see the big (resp. small) bidimensionality of a set.